franzmohr/Hotelling/README.md

 - different (constant) marginal costs of each firm,
 - different market sizes.

+So far, only linear models are considered.
 The individual demand schedules are restricted to a negative one-by-one relation between price and demand and a negative one-by-one relation between demand and preference distance for each product.

 ## Setup
 The function <code>Hotelling[positions,entrant,MC,market]</code> requires to enter four starting values: